Trout are biting along both Carolina coasts

 And Partin said while most anglers anchor down and cast toward the shore, he does it differently.

 “I get as close to the bank as I can get, then cast out toward the middle of the creek.
 So when I’m reeling, it looks like baitfish heading to the shallows instead of swimming away from it.
 I think this works better, especially when the tide isn’t moving at all.
-I don’t have trouble catching them then,” he said.
+I don’t have trouble catching speckled trout then,” he said.

 Chartreuse patterns are working well